DuckySoLucky/hypixel-discord-chat-bridge/docs/Development/Discord/Embeds.md

 One of the big changes is that we make it so every embed has a dev credits footer.
 While you can remove this if you want it is heavly discouraged

+You can disable the dev footers by setting `other.hideDevFooters` to `true` inside of your config file

 ## Creating Embeds

 Since discord.js itself already has a pretty good guide on embeds and we aren't changing much about them please consider checking out their guide.